← All resources

 Resources · Article

 When agents, drones, vehicles, and IoT devices act on location, location data becomes an instruction.
-Instructions need receipts.
+Instructions need operational evidence records.

 2026-04-28 · ~7 min read · Autonomous systems